benwhut/Web3QueryContractPython/README.md

-# QuerySmartContractReadFunctions
+# QuerySmartContractFunctions
-Query no-input functions for a given Smart Contract using Web3 in Python
+Dynamically query no-input read functions for a given Smart Contract using Web3 in Python